About environmental permits

 What do businesses have to do once they have an environmental permit?

 You must comply with any conditions attached to a permit.
-Your business will be regularly inspected to make sure you are complying.
+To make sure you are complying, we will regularly inspect your business.
 Failure to comply may lead to enforcement action.
-You have to pay an annual subsistence fee to keep your permit, which is laid down by Central Government.
+You have to pay an annual subsistence fee to keep your permit, laid down by Central Government.

 What do businesses do if they want to make a change to their process/permit?